Table of Contents

 Register for the Entri Elevate Montessori Teacher Training Program!
 Click here to join!

-What Is the Montessori Teaching Method?
+What is the Montessori Teaching Method?

 Maria Montessori started this approach more than a century ago while working with children in Rome.
 As a doctor, she watched how kids naturally learned when given freedom to explore.
 She noticed they concentrated deeply on tasks they picked themselves, especially when the tools matched their current stage of growth.
 That observation became the foundation of everything.